Who Was Marilyn Monroe?

-Actress Marilyn Monroe overcame a difficult childhood to become of the world's biggest and most enduring sex symbols.
-She died of a drug overdose in 1962.

-Actress Marilyn Monroe was born as Norma Jeane Mortenson on June 1, 1926 in Los Angeles, California.
-During her all-too-brief life, Marilyn Monroe overcame a difficult childhood to become of the world's biggest and most enduring sex symbols.
+Actress Marilyn Monroe was born Norma Jeane Mortenson on June 1, 1926, in Los Angeles, California.
+During her all-too-brief life, Marilyn Monroe overcame a difficult childhood to become one of the world's biggest and most enduring sex symbols.
 During her career, Monroe's films grossed more than $200 million.
 Monroe died of a drug overdose on August 5, 1962, at only 36 years old.

+Marilyn Monroe was born Norma Jeane Mortenson (later baptized as Norma Jeane Baker) on June 1, 1926, in Los Angeles, California.
+During her all-too-brief life, she overcame a difficult childhood to become one of the world's biggest and most enduring sex symbols.

 "Being a sex symbol is a heavy load to carry, especially when one is tired, hurt and bewildered."

 With her breathy voice and hourglass figure, Monroe became a much-admired international star, despite her chronic insecurities regarding her acting abilities.
 Monroe suffered from pre-performance anxiety that sometimes made her physically ill and was often the root cause of her legendary tardiness on film sets, which was so extreme that it often infuriated her co-stars and crew.
 "She would be the greatest if she ran like a watch," director Billy Wilder once said of her.
 "I have an aunt Minnie who's very punctual, but who would pay to see Aunt Minnie?"
 Throughout her career, Monroe was signed and released from several contracts with film studios.